ComputerScienceHouse/Constitution/CONTRIBUTING.md

 - Mark whether the issue reflects a semantic or non-semantic change to the Constitution.
 - Include a short description of the issue.
 Include an excerpt of the language that is most in question.

-Once you've created a title and description for the issue, add any relevant lablels.
+Once you've created a title and description for the issue, add any relevant labels.
 Several labels are available for application.
 Some commonly used labels for issues are:

-- `needs-discussion`: for issues that are ready for discussion at committee meetings.
+- `needs-discussion`: for issues that should be discussed with Maintainers.
-- `discussion-issue`: for issues that contain longer-term discussions not ready for discussion at a committee meeting.
+- `discussion-issue`: for issues that contain longer-term discussions.
 - `question`: for issues where further information is requested.

 We'll leave the assignees section blank until the issue has been picked up and under development.